bb-io/Blackbird/README.md

-# Blackbird.io Blackbird
+# Blackbird.io Blackbird Repurpose

-Blackbird is the new automation backbone for the language technology industry.
-Blackbird provides enterprise-scale automation and orchestration with a simple no-code/low-code platform.
+Blackbird Repurpose is the new automation backbone for the language technology industry.
+Blackbird Repurpose provides enterprise-scale automation and orchestration with a simple no-code/low-code platform.
 Blackbird enables ambitious organizations to identify, vet and automate as many processes as possible.
 Not just localization workflows, but any business and IT process.
 This repository represents an application that is deployable on Blackbird and usable inside the workflow editor.

 ## Introduction

 <!-- begin docs -->

-This is the Blackbird app for Blackbird.
+This is the Blackbird Repurpose app for Blackbird.
 We can hear you thinking, isn't that a bit too Blackbird-ception?
 On the contrary!
-With the Blackbird app you can orchestrate workflows that involve Blackbird itself.
+With the Blackbird Repurpose app you can orchestrate workflows that involve Blackbird itself.
 Common use cases are flight logging, error handling and user management.

 With the Blackbird app you can connect to _any_ Blackbird instance independent of hosted environment or organization.
 This means that you are not limited to your own organization.